-The uncertainty resulting from the poor study quality and the heterogeneity of included studies limit our ability to confidently draw conclusions based on our results.
-Our findings indicate that chest CT is sensitive but not specific for the diagnosis of COVID‐19 in suspected patients, meaning that CT may not be capable of differentiating SARS‐CoV‐2 infection from other causes of respiratory illness.
-This low specificity could also be the result of the poor sensitivity of the reference standard (RT-PCR), as CT could potentially be more sensitive than RT-PCR in some cases.
-Because of limited data, accuracy estimates of chest X‐ray and ultrasound of the lungs for the diagnosis of COVID‐19 should be carefully interpreted.
+Our findings indicate that chest CT is sensitive and moderately specific for the diagnosis of COVID‐19 in suspected patients, meaning that CT may have limited capability in differentiating SARS‐CoV‐2 infection from other causes of respiratory illness.
+However, we are limited in our confidence in these results due to the poor study quality and the heterogeneity of included studies.
+Because of limited data, accuracy estimates of chest X‐ray and ultrasound of the lungs for the diagnosis of suspected COVID‐19 cases should be carefully interpreted.

-Future diagnostic accuracy studies should avoid cases-only studies and pre‐define positive imaging findings.
-Planned updates of this review will aim to: increase precision around the accuracy estimates for CT (ideally with low risk of bias studies); obtain further data to inform accuracy of chest X rays and ultrasound; and continue to search for studies that fulfil secondary objectives to inform the utility of imaging along different diagnostic pathways.
+Future diagnostic accuracy studies should pre‐define positive imaging findings, include direct comparisons of the various modalities of interest on the same participant population, and implement improved reporting practices.
+Planned updates of this review will aim to: increase precision around the accuracy estimates for chest CT (ideally with low risk of bias studies); obtain further data to inform accuracy of chest X-rays and ultrasound; and obtain data to further fulfil secondary objectives (e.g. ‘threshold’ effects, comparing accuracy estimates across different imaging modalities) to inform the utility of imaging along different diagnostic pathways.

-To determine the diagnostic accuracy of chest imaging (computed tomography (CT), X‐ray and ultrasound) in people with suspected or confirmed COVID‐19.
+To evaluate the diagnostic accuracy of thoracic imaging (computed tomography (CT), X‐ray and ultrasound) in people with suspected COVID‐19.

-We searched the COVID‐19 Living Evidence Database from the University of Bern, the Cochrane COVID‐19 Study Register, and The Stephen B. Thacker CDC Library.
-In addition, we checked repositories of COVID‐19 publications.
+We searched the COVID‐19 Living Evidence Database from the University of Bern, the Cochrane COVID‐19 Study Register, The Stephen B. Thacker CDC Library, and repositories of COVID‐19 publications through to 22 June 2020.
 We did not apply any language restrictions.
-We conducted searches for this review iteration up to 5 May 2020.

-We screened studies and extracted data independently, in duplicate.
-We also assessed the risk of bias and applicability concerns independently, in duplicate, using the QUADAS-2 checklist and presented the results of estimated sensitivity and specificity, using paired forest plots, and summarised in tables.
-We used a hierarchical meta‐analysis model where appropriate.
+We screened studies, extracted data, and assessed the risk of bias and applicability concerns using the QUADAS‐2 domain-list independently, in duplicate.
+We categorised included studies into three groups based on classification of index test results: studies that reported specific criteria for index test positivity (group 1); studies that did not report specific criteria, but had the test reader(s) explicitly classify the imaging test result as either COVID-19 positive or negative (group 2); and studies that reported an overview of index test findings, without explicitly classifying the imaging test as either COVID-19 positive or negative (group 3).
+We presented the results of estimated sensitivity and specificity using paired forest plots, and summarised in tables.
+We used a bivariate meta‐analysis model where appropriate.
 We presented uncertainty of the accuracy estimates using 95% confidence intervals (CIs).